Call now in confidence immediate help & advice 24/7

 A tattooed man relaxing with his feet up on a sofa in Cumbria

-There are many different signs to look out for when possibly suffering from a drug or alcohol dependence.
+There are many different signs to look out for when possibly suffering from a drug or alcohol dependence that may require a rehab stay.

 When the addicted person experiences physical withdrawal symptoms, they may need to undergo a medicated detox at a drug and alcohol rehab in order to recover safely and optimally.